Octet Baryon Masses and Magnetic Moments in Hot and Dense Isospin Asymmetric Nuclear Matter: Model

 Following the above formalism, the equations to calculate the effective magnetic moments `${\mu_q}$' of constituent quarks are now given as

 These are referred to as the mass adjusted magnetic moments of constituent quarks \cite{aarti}. $M_B^*$ is obtained in equation (\ref{baryonmass}).
+The choice of these definitions of quark magnetic moments make it possible to study their medium modification directly from the in-medium masses not only for the constituent quarks masses but also for the in-medium baryon masses.
 The orbital angular momentum contribution is calculated using the parameters $\varepsilon,\varpi$ and $\tau$ along with masses of GBs using the details in Ref. \cite{happy}.
 The GBs contributions are dominated by pion contribution as compared to contributions from other GBs.
 The medium modification of parameter $\varepsilon$ given by \cref{alphadash1,alphadash} lead to medium modification of sea quark polarizations and orbital angular moments.